Manage Workstations #

 Important — you must click “Add Rule” #

 This is the single most common reason “I can’t approve a transaction” happens.
 Selecting a rule type from the dropdown is not enough.
-You must click the Add Rule button afterwards.
+You must click the Add Rule button under that side afterwards.
 Only then does the rule attach to the station.

-If you skip Add Rule, the Save Station button will be disabled — the station can’t be saved without at least one rule attached.
+The Save Station button needs at least one rule (AP or AR) attached.
 If Save Station seems greyed out, this is almost certainly why.

-Once added, the rule shows as a chip (“Approve all” or “Amount ≤ 5000”) with a small delete button if you want to remove it.
+Once added, each rule shows as a card for its side (“Approve all” or “Amount ≤ 5000”) with a small delete button if you want to remove it.

 Saving #